Contact (1997 American film): Development

-Carl Sagan conceived the idea for Contact in 1979.
-That year, Lynda Obst, one of his closest friends, was hired by film producer Peter Guber as a studio executive for his production company, Casablanca FilmWorks.
+The scientist Carl Sagan conceived Contact in 1979.
+That year, Lynda Obst, one of his closest friends, was hired by the film producer Peter Guber as a studio executive for his production company, Casablanca FilmWorks.
 She pitched Guber the idea for Contact, and he commissioned a development deal.

-Sagan and Ann Druyan (who were later married) finished their film treatment in November 1980.
-Druyan explained:
+Sagan and Ann Druyan (who later married) finished the film treatment in November 1980.
+Druyan said they hoped "to write something that would be a fictional representation of what contact would actually be like, that would convey something of the true grandeur of the universe".
 They added the science and religion analogies as a metaphor of philosophical and intellectual interest in searching for the truth of both humanity and alien contact.